 Rachael House is a UK artist who makes events, objects, performance, drawings and zines.
-Events have been curtailed over the past year, and drawing has taken centre stage, with her first book, Resistance Sustenance Protection, published in May 2021.
+Events have been curtailed recently, and drawing has taken centre stage, with her first book, Resistance Sustenance Protection, published in May 2021.

 Rachael House’s work focuses on feminist and queer politics and resistant histories/herstories, aiming to reach as many like-minded people as possible, inside and outside of the art world.
 She uses humour, personal engagement and events to draw in those who may not be like-minded too - she recruits.